hadley/adv-r/Computing-on-the-language.md

 }
 ```

-Both functions were written when I didn't know so much about non-standard evaluation, and if I was to write them today, I'd uses the `dots()` helper function I showed previously.
+Both functions were written when I didn't know so much about non-standard evaluation, and if I was to write them today, I'd use the `dots()` helper function I showed previously.
+I'd also think more about the environment in which the results of `aes()` should be evaluated, and how that integrates with ggplot2's rules for aesthetic mapping inheritance.

 ggplot2 and plyr provide slightly different ways to use standard evaluation so that you can refer to variables by reference. ggplot2 provides `aes_string()` which allows you to specify variables by the string representation of their name, and plyr uses S3 methods so that you can either supply an object of class quoted (as created with `.()`), or a regular character vector.

 ### Plyr: summarise, mutate and arrange

-The plyr package uses this ideas to make a small DSL for manipulating data frames: in addition to the base `subset()` and `transform()` functions, plyr provides `mutate()`, `summarise()` and `arrange()`.
+The plyr package also uses non-standard evaluation to complete the set of tools provided by the base `subset()` and `transform()` functions with `mutate()`, `summarise()` and `arrange()`.
 Each of these functions has the same interface: the first argument is a data frame and the subsequent arguments are evaluated in the context of that data frame (i.e. they look there first for variables, and then in the current environment) and they return a data frame.

 The following code shows the essence of how these four functions work: